Dear Glen ,

 I don’t want to miss out on a potential buyer, but I also don’t want to pay more than I have to in commissions.
 This is so stressful!
 Any advice?

-Worried in Waco
+Worried in Worthington

 First off—I’d be seriously shocked if that agent actually has a living, breathing buyer lined up for your house.
 This is probably something she learned in a webinar on how to convert FSBO sellers into listings.
 There is an old playbook out there that teaches the bait-and-switch method of converting FSBO’s into bona fide listings.